South Geelong to Waurn Ponds Rail Duplication

 A Community Focus

-Building on the considerable work already undertaken by Rail Projects Victoria (RPV) in this area, the Alliance has developed a strong understanding of the local community to undertake localised engagement plans.
-The project is working with the Wadawurrung Traditional Owners Aboriginal Corporation, Deakin University, City of Greater Geelong council, and other local stakeholder and community groups to enhance the positive social impact of the project.
+Building on the considerable work already undertaken by Rail Projects Victoria (RPV) in this area, the Alliance developed a strong understanding of the local community to undertake localised engagement plans.
+The project worked with the Wadawurrung Traditional Owners Aboriginal Corporation, Deakin University, City of Greater Geelong council, and other local stakeholder and community groups to enhance the positive social impact of the project.

-The removal of two level crossings will improve safety for the community at these locations, including the creation of a community space at Fyans Street.
-The duplication of the rail between South Geelong and Waurn Ponds will increase the number of train services during peak travel times, improving services for those in Marshall and Waurn Ponds to and from Melbourne.
+The removal of two level crossings have improved safety for the community at these locations, including the creation of a community space at Fyans Street.
+The duplication of the rail between South Geelong and Waurn Ponds increased the number of train services during peak travel times, improving services for those in Marshall and Waurn Ponds to and from Melbourne.

 Minimal Disruption

-Djilang Alliance’s track occupation strategy minimises disruptions to network operators, their customers, and local communities as much as possible, while ensuring the project is delivered in a safe and cost-effective manner.
+Djilang Alliance’s track occupation strategy minimised disruptions to network operators, their customers, and local communities as much as possible, while ensuring the project was delivered in a safe and cost-effective manner.

-A key aspect of our strategy is segregating construction works from the live corridor by creating ‘virtual greenfields’ that enable more works to be carried out during normal train running.
+A key aspect of our strategy was segregating construction works from the live corridor by creating ‘virtual greenfields’ that enabled more works to be carried out during normal train running.